-In addition to the contracted payment amounts noted above, the Sale and Purchase agreement provides for an issue of securities to the value of \$2,000,000 to the vendors of FUA upon the completion of an IPO.
+In addition to the contracted payment amounts already paid, the Sale and Purchase agreement provides for an issue of securities to the value of \$2,000,000 to the vendors of FUA upon the completion of an IPO.
 The securities comprise one share and one option for every two shares.
+The IPO was to occur prior to 31 December 2019.
+However, as the IPO did not proceed by this date under the terms of the purchase agreement, Cobold Metals Limited is required to transfer 51% ownership of Eastern Prospector to the FUA vendors.